 UK +44 (0) 20 8704 1216

 The Serengeti is Africa's most famous park.
 Renowned for the two million strong wildebeest 'Great Migration' and incredible concentrations of predators, the Serengeti is a park that guarantees an exceptional safari.
-The vast endless grass plains (Serengeti in Maasai) are the richest grazing grounds on the continent; home to the largest herds on the planet, and the highest concentrations of predators in Africa.
-Just focussing on the Great Migration however would not be doing the park justice for it is widely believed that if you took the Great Migration out of the park, the Serengeti is still the finest park in Africa.
+The vast endless grass plains are the richest grazing grounds on the continent; home to the largest herds on the planet, and the highest concentrations of predators in Africa.
+However even if you took the Great Migration out of the park, the Serengeti would still the finest park in Africa.